 - RRP: $129 (£83)

 Foxit PhantomPDF Business 7 provides the level of functionality that the professional user has come to expect at a keen price.
-The user interface is modern and easy to use, and Foxit provides no shortage of tutorial videos and easy access to support options to get you up to speed in record time.
+The user interface is modern and easy to use (mainly because it borrows heavily from Microsoft Office) and Foxit provides no shortage of tutorial videos and easy access to support options to get you up to speed in record time.

 - RRP: Free